nak/pytest_mproc/docsrc/index.rst

 .. code-block:: json

    {
-    "requirements_paths": ["/abs/path/tor/requirements1.txt", "./relative/path/to/requirements2.txt"],
-    "pure_requirements_paths": ["/abs/path/tor/pure_requirements1.txt", "./relative/path/to/pure_requirements2.txt"],
     "src_paths": ["./path/to/src1", "./path/to/src2"],
-    "resource_paths": [["/abs/path/to/resources1", "./relative/path/to/bundle/resources1"],
-                       ["./path/to/resources2", "./relative/path/to/bundle/resources2"]],
-    "tests_path": "./path/to/project_tests",
+    "test_files": "./path/to/project_tests/*.pattern",
    }

 These have the following meanings for creating the bundle to send to workers:

-* *requierments_paths* : list of paths where python requirements are located that list needed dependencies that are to be installed post-deployment to worker (for depenencies that are not pure python, this is required;
-  it is recommended that only "impure" depdnencies be included)
-* *pure_requierments_paths* : list of paths where python requirements are located that list needed dependencies that are only PURE python (no native C/C++ shared libraries in dependency)
 * *src_paths*: list of directories or evein site-package directories to include in the bundle
-* *resource_paths*: list of tuple pairs where the first is a directory containing resourcs to be bundle, and the second the directory, which must be relative to the root where the bundle will be installed
-* *tests_path*: location of where test code is kept, to be bundled as as directory
+* *test_files*: location of where test code is kept, to be bundled as as directory;  this can specify any files and are copied to remote hosts using a path relative to the location of the project config file.
+These files can include requirements.txt files, resources files and of course test code (but really any type of file)
-* *prepare_script*: an optional script that is run before pytest execution on a remote host, to prep the test environment if needed
+* *prepare_script*: an optional script that is run before pytest execution on a remote host, to prep the test environment if needed.
+The recommendation is to make use of pytest fixtures, however.
-* *finalize_script*: an optional script that is run after pytest execution on a remote host, to tear down the test environment if needed
+* *finalize_script*: an optional script that is run after pytest execution on a remote host, to tear down the test environment if needed.
+The recommendation is to make use of pytest fixtures, however.

 Project configurations are specified in a file with the path to that file specified on the command line via the *--project_structure* command line option, or if not provided and *project.cfg" file exists in the current